pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     . . .

     Commands:
-      class      Command group to manage CIM Classes. instance   Command Group to manage CIM instances. qualifier  Command Group to manage CIM...
+      class      Command-group to manage CIM Classes.
+      instance   Command-Group to manage CIM instances.
+      qualifier  Command-Group to manage CIM...
       repl       Start an interactive shell.
-      server     Command group for server operations
+      server     Command-group for server operations

 The usage line in this help text shows the standalone command use.
-Within the pywbemcli shell (interactive mode), the ``pywbemcli`` word is omitted and the subcommand and options is typed in.
+Within the pywbemcli shell (interactive mode), the ``pywbemcli`` word is omitted and the command and options is typed in.

-Typing ``command-group --help``,  or ``command-group -h``, or ``command-group subcommand --help`` in the pywbemcli shell displays help information for the specified pywbemcli command-group, for example:
+Typing ``command-group --help``,  or ``command-group -h``, or ``command-group command --help`` in the pywbemcli shell displays help information for the specified pywbemcli command-group, for example:

 .. code-block:: text